Bombardier triggered A320NEO and Boeing had to respond

 Last summer, Boeing announced its decision to build the 737 MAX as a response to the refresh of the A320 family that Airbus made with its New Engine Option program.
 Once again, the industry's two largest airplane makers are engaged in a high-stakes struggle for narrowbody sales.
 Only this time, they face challenges from the Bombardier CSeries, the Comac C919 and the Irkut MS-21.
 Boeing could not ignore the NEO challenge, which includes new engines and winglets for its A319, A320 ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NEO Set The Stage, MAX Was The Response".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NEO Set The Stage, MAX Was The Response".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.